-U-Smart is house to the Cyber-physical Power System Resilience (CPSR) testbed, which is used to implement, test and verify cyber and physical resilience solutions for power systems in the lab environment.
-The CPSR testbed offers a platform for real-time simulation of power systems in concert with real-world monitoring, control, and protection devices.
-The CPSR testbed comprises a digital real-time power system simulator, power system protection, control, and automation devices, software-defined networking, and anomaly detection systems.
-The architecture and implementation of the testbed are shown Figures 1 and 2.
+U-Smart is house to the Cyber-Physical System Resilience (CPSR) testbed, which is used to implement, test and verify cyber and physical resilience solutions for cyber-physical systems in the lab environment.
+The CPSR testbed offers a platform for real-time simulation of cyber-physical systems in concert with real-world monitoring, control, and protection devices.
+The CPSR testbed comprises a digital real-time power system simulator, cyber-physical system protection, control, and automation devices, software-defined networking, and anomaly detection systems.
+The architecture and implementation of the testbed are shown in Figures 1 and 2.
 Together, these components provide a user-defined and flexible testbed platform for the development, testing, and validation of power systems operation architecture and solutions.
 Please read more about the testbed here, and contact Dr. Masood Parvania (email@example.com) to learn about gaining access to the CPSR testbed.

 Real-Time Automation Controllers (RTAC) are utilized to monitor and control the coordinated operation of protective relays and controllers (including inverters) over the system.
 The CPSR testbed deploys a SEL-2241 Real-Time Automation Controller (RTAC), which offers high-speed control and coordination of any number of compatible protection relays via communication protocols or analog signals.
 Importantly, the RTAC provides a platform to design custom protection and control schemes that require high fidelity coordination among relays and controllers in charge of different components and segments of the power system.